-- Analysis of the information gathered through the national survey with regard to: - Number of repositories in each district - Total number of manuscripts in each repository and district - Number of districts in the State. - Defining resources required for documenting manuscripts in terms of: - Number of documenters/surveyors per district - Amount of time required to finish the work in each district and state - The identification of potential Manuscript Partner Centres (MPCs) in each district to coordinate the work. - Selection of MRCs/Partner Institutions/MPCs at the state-level to coordinate the work in the state
+- Analysis of the information gathered through the National Survey with regard to: - Number of districts in the State - Number of repositories in each district - Total number of manuscripts in each repository and district - Defining resources required for documenting manuscripts in terms of: - Number of Documenters/Surveyors per district - Amount of time required to finish the work in each district and State - Identification of potential Manuscript Partner Centres (MPCs) in each district to coordinate the work. - Selection of MRCs/Partner Institutions/MPCs at the State-level to coordinate the work in the State - Identification of qualified Documenters and District Coordinators (according to requirement) by the State-level coordinating institution

-- Identification of qualified documenters and district coordinators (according to requirement) by the State-level coordinating institution - Organizing an intensive training workshop for the documenters for which mission provides the trainers.
-The aims are to: - Train the documenters with respect to filling the Manus Data sheets and questionnaires - Familiarize the documenters with potential problems they may face in the field. - Providing the documenters with lists of repositories - The actual data collection by the documenters who submit the Manus Data sheets to their district coordinator or state-level coordinating institution - The data is then computerized using the Manus Granthavali software at either the state-level coordinating institution or at the mission office in Delhi and integrated into the Database.
+- Organising an intensive training workshop for the Documenters for which the Mission provides the trainers.
+The aim is to: - Train the Documenters in filling the Manus Data Sheets and Questionnaires - Familiarize the Documenters with potential problems they may face in the field - Providing the Documenters with list of repositories - The actual data collection by the Documenters who submit the Manus Data sheets to their District Coordinator or State-level coordinating institution - The data is then computerized using the Manus Granthavali software at either the State-level coordinating institution or at the Mission Office in Delhi and integrated into the Database after editing

-Post Survey has been accomplished in Bihar (10 districts) Orissa, Tamil Nadu, Karnatak and Kerala.
-The post survey documentation work is presently continuing in:
+So far Post Survey has been accomplished in Bihar (10 districts) Orissa, Tamil Nadu and Karnatak.
+The Post Survey documentation work presently continues in Kerala, Uttar Pradesh and Himachal Pradesh.
+About one lakh data have been received from Uttar Pradesh, Bihar, Karnataka and Himachal Pradesh.

-Andhra Pradesh